Patient safety: It takes a team.

 - What should I expect after surgery?
 What will be my recovery time?

 - Be sure to provide your healthcare team with a list of all the medications you take — including prescription drugs, over-the-counter medications, and vitamins and supplements.
+You may need to stop taking certain medications before your surgery.
 It is particularly important before surgery that your care team knows whether you take a blood thinner medication or diabetes medications.

-- If you or a family member has had any problems with anesthesia in the past, make sure your doctor knows.
+- If you or any family member had problems with anesthesia in the past, make sure your doctor knows.

-- Take steps before surgery to help you manage your first weeks at home.
+- Whether you are having outpatient (same-day) surgery or need to be admitted to the hospital, take steps before surgery to help you manage your return home.
 For example:

-- Arrange for help with daily tasks like shopping and laundry
+- Arrange for help with daily tasks like shopping, meal preparation, laundry, and pet care.

-- If your mobility will be limited while you heal, prepare your home by rearranging furniture, removing rugs, and adding items like safety bars in the bathroom
+- If your mobility will be limited while you heal, prepare your home by rearranging furniture (for instance, setting up a first-floor bedroom to avoid having to use stairs), removing rugs, and adding items like safety bars in the bathroom.

-- Talk to your doctor's office about finding assistive items such as reachers or long-handled sponges
+- Talk to your doctor's office about finding assistive items such as dictation apps, shoehorns, or long-handled reaching devices.

 For further information about preparing for surgery:

-Medical errors can be prevented.
-Safety measures must be implemented and adhered to on all levels of the healthcare system — from doctors and hospital staff to patients and insurance providers — to ensure a safe health care system.
+Medical errors often could have been prevented.
+Safety measures can be implemented and adhered to at all levels of the healthcare system — from doctors and hospital staff to patients and insurance providers — to help ensure a safe health care system.

 The American Academy of Orthopaedic Surgeons (AAOS) takes patient safety very seriously.

-In 1998, the AAOS kicked off the campaign — "Sign Your Site" — which calls for a national effort among surgeons, hospitals and other healthcare providers to mark the operative site with their initials in order to prevent wrong-site surgeries.
-Since that time, raising awareness among the general public about wrong-site surgery has been an ongoing AAOS initiative, and several public service messages have been promoted over the years.
+In 1998, the AAOS kicked off the campaign "Sign Your Site," which calls for a national effort among surgeons, hospitals, and other healthcare providers to mark the operative site with their initials in order to prevent wrong-site surgeries.
+Since that time, raising awareness among the general public about wrong-site surgery has been an ongoing AAOS initiative, and with several public service messages produced over the years.

 Most recently, the AAOS has developed new safety programs for surgeons as part of its TeamSTEPPS Initiative.
 TeamSTEPPS (Team Strategies & Tools to Enhance Performance & Patient Safety) is a national training and support network created by the Department of Defense and the Agency for Healthcare Research and Quality.